 - excellent knowledge of up to date web technologies

-- creativity and artistic flair with an eye for colour and shape
+- creativity and an eye for colour and shape

 - vision to develop ideas to achieve what the client wants